Diss, Norfolk

 How Easy Is It to Get Around Diss?

-Diss’s railway station on the Norwich–London mainline is its trump card for connectivity.
+Diss’s railway station on the Norwich-London mainline is its trump card for connectivity.
 Direct trains to London Liverpool Street take approximately 1 hour 40 minutes, with services running throughout the day.
-This makes Diss one of the most practical Norfolk towns for London commuters – particularly those who work in the City or Liverpool Street area.
-Trains to Norwich take 20–25 minutes, and Cambridge is accessible via Ely with a change.
+This makes Diss one of the most practical Norfolk towns for London commuters, particularly those who work in the City or Liverpool Street area.
+Trains to Norwich take 20 to 25 minutes, and Cambridge is accessible via Ely with a change.

 By road, the A140 connects Diss to Norwich (30 minutes) and Ipswich (30 minutes south).
 The A143 runs east to Bungay and west towards Bury St Edmunds.
 While Diss is car-dependent for most local journeys, the railway station provides a lifeline of connectivity that most Norfolk market towns lack.